 Once you have checked in, you may set up your poster.
 The easels will be numbered, and your easel number, otherwise known as your project number, is located on your name tag and in the abstract booklet.
 Easel number sheets will be placed underneath the easels.
-Please pin the numbered sheet to your poster and make sure it is visible during the event.
-Remember that, while easels are provided, we do not provide backing boards, clips, or tacks for your poster.
+Remember, while easels are provided, backing boards, clips, or tacks will not be provided.